icsob2022/icsob2022.github.io/TutorialsAndIndustryTalks/index.md

 <hr>
 <p>
 <b style="font-size: 18px">Call for Industry Talks</b></p>
 The objective of the industry talks is to present research related to the conference scope tailored for industry practitioners.
-The industry talks will happen during the first day of the South Tyrol Free Software Conference (<a href="sfscon.it" target="_blank">SFScon</a> ), which will happen right after the main conference days.
+The industry talks will happen during the first day of the South Tyrol Free Software Conference (<a href="https://www.sfscon.it/" target="_blank">SFScon</a> ), which will happen right after the main conference days.
 Each talk should have 15 minutes.
 We <b><u>strongly</u></b> encourage participants with works accepted in other ICSOB tracks to submit a related industry talk.
 <br>
 The participants should submit a 1-2 page document, free format, containing the following information: (a) title; (b) description to be used in the program (350 characters); (c) presenter short-CV;  (d) presentation topics; (e) how the content will be tailored to an industry audience; (f) (optional) publications related to the content (mention if they are part of ICSOB 2022 program).
 <br>